Alexi5000/WildScape-Europe/docs/README.md

 **Happy coding!** 🏕️🌲

-If you have questions or suggestions, please [open an issue](https://github.com/yourusername/wildscape-europe/issues/new).
+If you have questions or suggestions, please [open an issue](https://github.com/Alexi5000/WildScape-Europe/issues/new).

+---

+**Developed by Alex Cinovoj | TechTideAI**